shaunlebron/ClojureScript-Syntax-in-15-minutes/README.md

 11
 ```

-If the first element of a list is one of 16 __special forms__, then the rest of
+If the first element of a list is one of the language's few __special forms__,
-the elements are passed to it _unevaluated_.
+then the rest of the elements are passed to it unevaluated.
+(There are only 16
+special forms.)

 ```clj
 (if (= a b c)   ; <-- determines if a=b=c